-The GLBT HHP will provide case management for your client while they are in a host home.
-However, in situations where the referring youth worker has a well-established relationship with, or has been providing intensive support for the referred youth, the GLBT HHP requests that the referring youth worker offer follow through and after-care through the first home visit, which is usually two weeks after the youth moves into a host home.
+ConneQT will provide case management for your client while they are in a host home.
+However, in situations where the referring youth worker has a well-established relationship with, or has been providing intensive support for the referred youth, then we request that the referring youth worker offer follow through and after-care through the first home visit, which is usually two weeks after the youth moves into a host home.
 After-care includes following up with a young person after they have moved into a host home.
-During your client's transition into host home, you may learn information that needs to be shared with the GLBT HHP team and hosts.
+During your client's transition into a host home, you may learn information that needs to be shared with the ConneQT team and hosts.
 The issues we listed are examples of what MUST be discussed.
-Some behaviors associated with street life (such as dealing/using drugs) are not acceptable or viable in a host home.
-This does not mean that a youth is automatically out of the GLBT HHP if, for example, they are involved in sex work outside of the host home.
+Some behaviors associated with survival on the streets (such as dealing/using drugs) are not acceptable or viable in a host home.
+This does not mean that a youth is automatically out of ConneQT if, for example, they are involved in sex work outside of the host home.
 If the youth is willing to address legitimate concerns that come up for us and/or the host(s), they could potentially remain in the host home.
-In order to assess your client's willingness and readiness to stay, you must inform the GLBT HHP manager and set up a meeting for further discussion.
+In order to assess your client's willingness and readiness to stay, you must inform the ConneQT Youth Engagement Manager and set up a meeting for further discussion.

 A lot of the behaviors associated with homelessness are, of course, survival skills.
 They have helped keep many young people alive.
-We are very aware that many of these 'behaviors' are reactions to systemic barriers that young people experience, especially GLBTQ youth of color..
-Hopefully, the GLBT HHP can provide some youth with an opportunity to work on other skills and figure out what it means to live in a safer and caring environment, as defined by them.
+We are very aware that many of these 'behaviors' are reactions to systemic barriers that young people experience, especially LGBTQI+ youth of color.
+Hopefully, ConneQT can provide some youth with an opportunity to work on other skills and figure out what it means to live in a safer and caring environment, as defined by them.